Who Benefits More From AI: Lean Content Teams or Large Editorial Departments?

 Better reuse of institutional knowledge

-AI doesn’t eliminate:
+AI does not eliminate:

-• Strategic judgment
+• strategic judgment

-• Subject-matter nuance
+• subject‑matter nuance

-• Brand voice precision
+• brand voice precision

-• Final editorial decisions
+• final editorial decisions

-• Legal or compliance needs
+• legal or compliance requirements

-It’s a boost, not a replacement.
+It’s an amplifier, not a replacement.

+The tool helps.
 The workflow matters even more.

 Conclusion